AdaCore/gnatstudio/docs/programmers_guide/intermodule_communication.rst

 * hooks and action hooks
   Hooks are similar to the usual gtk+ signals.
   Each hook is a named collection of subprograms to be called when the hook is executed.
-Such hooks are executed by various parts of GPS when some actions take place, like reloading the project, loading a file,...
+Such hooks are executed by various parts of GNAT Studio when some actions take place, like reloading the project, loading a file,...

-  These are the most powerful way for a module to react to actions taking place in other parts of GPS, and to act appropriately.
+  These are the most powerful way for a module to react to actions taking place in other parts of GNAT Studio, and to act appropriately.

   In most cases, all the subprograms in a hook are executed in turn, and thus they all get a chance to act.